slatermccue/PK/README.md

 ## Background

-A teaching tool I have used in the past is Powerpoint Karaoke, where the presenter/student is tasked with providing a informative and relevant presentation about our topic (computer science, in our case).
+A teaching tool I have used in the past is Powerpoint Karaoke, where the presenter/student is tasked with providing an informative and relevant presentation about our topic (computer science, in our case).
 The presentation is usually no longer than 5-10 slides, and the time limit is generally set at 6-10 minutes.
 The kicker is that the presenter has never seen the slide deck before!